Are you doing a plumbing project?

 8. Educate Yourself

-- Use that baking soda and vinegar solution on your drains every few months, whether they seem to need it or not.
-Trust us – they need it.
+- Use a baking soda and vinegar solution on drains every few months to reduce buildup.

-- Replace your toilet supply lines with flexible, braided pipes.
-Do the same with your washing machine supply lines.
+- Replace older toilet and washing machine supply lines with flexible braided lines.

-- Monitor your home’s water pressure with a low-cost, simple water pressure gauge.
-Water pressure that is too high can lead to problems.
+- Monitor water pressure with an inexpensive pressure gauge; pressure that’s too high can cause damage.

 9. Pay Attention to Your Water Heater